 - After the bridge you’ll see stairs to the right.
 Ignore these, go straight and a bit left until you find the gravel path that goes around the estuary foreshore.
 Turn right.
 A diversion for another day: If you go to the left you can follow a shared path towards Mangere Bridge.
 Continue northwest.
 When you get to the toilet block there is another diversion – you can ride along the boardwalk.
 You’ll have to turn around and come back the same way and please be considerate of other foot traffic.

 - Another diversion is to climb up Puketepapa/Mt Roskill.
+It’s not a long diversion.
+The top is a bit messy at time of writing.

 - When you get to New North Rd the signposting is a bit vague.
 You cross New North and go up Soljak Place to cross the railway line over a bridge.
 From the other side you will be following the Waterview Shared Path.